sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 ### Turning images and text into vectors:

 The CLIP model we are using turns images into vectors of size 512, and pieces of text also into vectors of size 512.
-As mentioned above, if the text and image contain similar content, their vectors will be "similar".
+As mentioned above, we expect images and pieces of text that have similar content to have "similar" vectors.
 Here's a concrete example:

 ```python
 image = preprocess(Image.open("dog.jpeg")).unsqueeze(0).to(device)